Summer Safety

 Campfires are a leading cause of youth camping injuries and a primary catalyst for our nation’s devastating forest fires.

-Keep passengers safe every ride — regardless of whether you are heading out on a road trip or just running out for a quick errand.
-Make sure all passengers are in the right restraint system.
+Regardless of whether you are heading out on a road trip or just running a quick errand, make sure all passengers are in the right restraint system.

 Kids under height 4’9″ (which is usually ages 8-12) should be in a car seat or booster seat.